Contributed By Bernitsas Law

 A thorough review of the current cash inflow structure of a Société Anonyme is therefore recommended.

 Another form regulated by the Greek Civil Code is the not-for-profit association (Somatio), which is defined as a group pursuing non-profit activities made up of a minimum of 20 individuals or legal entities, that has acquired a legal personality.

 A Somatio is established following the issuance of a court decision, and the registration of its Articles of Association with the competent registry are kept by the court.
 Its provisional directors are included in the Articles of Association and, unless they provide otherwise, new members may always join, subject to the terms and conditions set out therein.
-Members may also be excluded from a Somatio according to the provisions of its Articles of Association on serious grounds following a resolution of a members' general meeting.
 The general meeting is the Somatio’s supreme governing body and may decide on all issues relating to its operation, the entrance or exclusion of members, the election, supervision and revocation of management, the approval of financial results, amendments to the Articles of Association, change of scope and dissolution.